david-04/shortycut/src/docs/dynamic-links.md

 # ![](img/arrow.svg) Dynamic links

-ShortyCut allows to dynamically open different pages based on the current search term.
+ShortyCut can dynamically open different pages based on the current search term.
 This is an advanced technique that requires JavaScript code to be written.
 It helps to reduce the overall number of keywords by reusing pre-existing ones for similar queries.

 ## ![](img/arrow.svg) Use case